daviddias/webrtc-explorer-peer-id/README.md

 idA.toDec(); // returns the dec value of the Id in a number

 idA.next(); // basically this id + 1, useful to send to Sucessor

-Id.spin(); // returns an id larger than the max possible in Hex, useful when the message has to spin the ring

 Id.hash(content); // convinient way to find the Id of a content and guarantee that it has our ideal id length
 ```